ivanaszuber/Misc-Documentation/doc/tracking_and_control.md

 change management will involve full documentation of Requests for Changes and their Authorization, which will

 be uploaded to our Team Foundation Server and be available for future evaluation and use.

+As outlined in previous sections, the OMS system will be developed using the Test Driven Methodology, meaning

+that all significant parts of the application logic will be fully covered by unit testing.
+This will greatly facilitate the

+implementation of subsequent changes, as the fear of introducing new bugs in the program will be eliminated.
+In

+case the existing functionality of the program has to be changed, the corresponding changes in the program’s code

+will result in failed unit tests.
+It is the responsibility of the developer to analyze the failed test and verify that the

+newly implemented logic corresponds to the requirements.
+In case the developer finds any unresolved issues, or

+questions, he or she must report this to the project manager.
+The project manager will then take appropriate

+actions in resolving the conflicting requirements (for example, if the developer finds that the unit test documents a

+critical requirement that will be affected by the newly implemented changes).

+Scheduling

+Software changes will be accepted and managed throughout the development of the OMS system.
+As explained in

+previous sections, each iteration will include one week for dealing with correction of bugs and implementation of

+requested changes.
+Once the Request for Change has been documented and approved by the CAB, the project

+manager will include the requirement in the Product Backlog and discuss it with the team members on the

+following Sprint meeting.
+The named change will be implemented during the next iteration, and installed with the

+upcoming software version.